mdn/content/files/en-us/web/accessibility/aria/attributes/aria-labelledby/index.md

 If there is no content that can be referenced to create an accessible name, the [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) attribute should be used instead.

 The purpose of `aria-labelledby` is the same as that of `aria-label`.
-It provides the user with a recognizable name for the object.
-If an element has both attributes set, the `aria-labelledby` gets precedence.
-In fact, `aria-labelledby` takes precedence over all other methods of providing an accessible name, including `aria-label`, {{HTMLElement('label')}}, and the elements inner text.
+It provides the user with a recognizable, accessible name for an interactive element.
+If an element has both attributes set, `aria-labelledby` will be used. `aria-labelledby` takes precedence over all other methods of providing an accessible name, including `aria-label`, {{HTMLElement('label')}}, and the element's inner text.

 The `aria-labelledby` and [`aria-describedby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-describedby) attributes both reference other elements to calculate text alternatives.
 The `aria-labelledby` should reference brief text that provides the element with an accessible name.
 The `aria-describedby` attribute is used to reference longer content that provide a description.
 If there is no element in the DOM that provides a brief label appropriate for an accessible name for an interactive element, include the `aria-label` attribute to define the accessible name.